-The Group's Consolidated Financial Statements were approved and adopted by board of directors of the Company in their Meetings dated on 31st July, 2020.
+These financial statements were approved and adopted by board of directors of the Company in their meeting dated June 30, 2021.

-4. SIGNIFICANT ACCOUNTING POLICIES
+2. SIGNIFICANT ACCOUNTING POLICIES:

-(a) Basis of preparation of Financial Statement
+(a) Basis of preparation of Financial Statements

-These Consolidated Financial Statement are prepared in accordance with India Accounting Standard (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments where are measured at fair values, the provisions of the Companies Act, 2013 ('Act') (to the extent notified) and guidelines issued by the Securities and Exchange Board of India (SEBI).
-The Ind AS are prescribed under Section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.
+The financial statement are prepared in accordance with Indian Accounting Standards (Ind AS) under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013('Act')(to the extent notified) and guidelines issued by the Securities and Exchange Board of India(SEBI).
+The Ind AS are prescribed under Section133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and Companies (Indian Accounting Standards) Amendment Rules, 2016.